na-na-hi/renget/archive/vpmdclover.md

 !!!Note General Info
      Surrounding the titular "Clover Guild", made up of /pmdg/ anons isekaied to a PMD world and their native partners.
-     Established by Guildmaster Meowstic, who has incredible psychic powers that can hunt down humons due to differences in aura.
+     Established by Guildmaster Meowstic, who has incredible psychic powers that can hunt down humons due to differences in aura (probably?).
      Guild is generally established "in a forest near a lake", on the Grass Continent in Capim Town.
-Guild building might be inside a tree.
-Other aspects are still undefined.
+Guild building is inside a tree.
+There's a map of it!
+This info blurb is woefully outdated!
+	Everyone has pillows and blankets (that aren't made of hay) standard-issue thanks to the efforts of Chespin and Wooper.
+Due to being made from leaves, they're dark green in coloration.

 ###Writing
 ####Story Timeline